Home/Blog/Health Conditions/Disorder & Deficiency/What Are the Different Types of Constipation? Causes and Treatments

 • The person experiences difficulty in passing the stools.

-• Symptoms of outlet constipation include straining during bowel movements, delay in bowel movements due to pain, and feeling the need of use of hands to assist the bowel movements.
+• Symptoms of outlet constipation include straining during bowel movements, delay in bowel movements due to pain, and feeling the need of using hands to assist the bowel movements.

 Treatment for Primary Constipation